Orthogonal-Research-Lab/Cybernetics-and-Systems/Game Theory/First-mover Games/README.md

 * first-mover advantage sets the conditions for gene expression and ion cell expression as neuronal cells wire together in an embryo.

+* older neurons (ones that differentiated first) are the leaders, younger neurons are the followers.

 * older cells have first-mover advantage for influencing the gene expression program of newer cells, older cells that wire into connectome later can disrupt this advantage.